XayOn/vinisto/Readme.rst

          And the sensor temperature_living has a value > 20
         Then set the sensor thermostat value to 0

-And creates a knowledge engine with that rules, liste, that act upon them and, when the rules matches, sends the requested MQTT signal.
+And creates a knowledge engine with that rules, acts upon them and, when the rules matches, sends the requested signal.

+Note that the core only speaks HTTP, meaning you'll have to implement your own connectors from REST to whatever-you-need and configure the sensors to point to those.
+At least until I have a few important ones running (PRs implementing those are welcome)

 How to contribute
 -----------------